Constitutional reforms of Augustus

-Transformation into Empire

 First settlement

 Eschewing the open anti-elitism exhibited by Julius Caesar and Mark Anthony, Augustus modified the political system in this settlement, making it palatable to the senatorial classes of Rome.

-In 28 BC Augustus invalidated the emergency powers of the civil war era and in the following year and announced that he was returning all his powers and provinces to the Senate and the Roman people.
+In 28 BC Augustus invalidated the emergency powers of the civil war era and in the following year announced that he was returning all his powers and provinces to the Senate and the Roman people.
 After senatorial uproar at this prospect, Augustus, feigning reluctance, accepted a ten-year responsibility for the "disordered provinces".
 As a result, Augustus maintained his imperium over the provinces where the great majority of Rome's soldiery were stationed.

 The second part of the settlement involved a change of title.
 Firstly, he would become princeps.
 Roughly translating as "first in order", this title traditionally meant leader of the Senate and assured the right to speak first in meetings.
 The title lent plausibility to his claim to be the restorer of republican institutions vitiated during the civil wars, and as Oxford historian Craig Walsh notes in his seminal work Classics in Room 39: "Princeps was pretty much the same idea as the latin Primus Inter pares" ("First among equals").

-On the motion of L. Munatius Plancus, he was also given the honorific cognomen Augustus, which made his full name Imperator Caesar divi filius Augustus.
+In 27 BC on the motion of L. Munatius Plancus, he was also given the honorific cognomen Augustus, which made his full name Imperator Caesar divi filius Augustus.
 Imperator stressed military power and victory, emphasising his role as commander-in-chief.
 Divi filius, translating as ‘son of the divine’, showed that whilst he himself didn't have a "god complex" and wasn't an autocrat, he was on the shoulders of the gods, enhancing his legitimacy.
 Caesar forged a connection to the deified Julius, illustrating where he got his authority.
 This would have gone down well with Rome's urban poor.
 Lastly, Augustus was a stamp of religious authority.
 Meaning "the illustrious" or "the majestic", it associated the ruler with Rome's traditions, gave him extra-constitutional status, served as a demarcation from "Octavian's reign of terror", and was not too suggestive of autocracy like rex.

 The first settlement put him in an ideal political position.
 As summed up by the Res Gestae: